pawelgrzybek/httpsc/README.md

 ### Node.js API

-Do you wan't to use this info on your project?
+Do you want to use this info on your project?
 Here you go.

 ```
 yarn add httpsc